 For us, the main takeaway here is to simultaneously deal with the short and long term issues about dog allergies.

 Your goal should always be to improve your dog’s quality of life – the present and the future.

-You should be willing to go through the more important process of identifying the main cause of allergy, which can be a very draining to you.
+You should be willing to go through the more important process of identifying the main cause of the allergy, which can be very draining to you.
 Yet you should also provide relief for the more urgent dog food allergy symptoms, which can make your dog’s life miserable.